Preparing for Your Surgery

 - Are there certain medications I should avoid?

-- During the call, do not forget to mention the use of blood thinners, any blood pressure/heart medications or any diabetic medications.
+- During the call, do not forget to mention the use of blood thinners, blood pressure/heart medications or diabetic medications.
 If you take any blood pressure medications ending in "artan" or "pril", do not take for 24 hours BEFORE surgery.

 - If you are on any anti-inflammatory or aspirin-based medication, you will need to stop these 5 days BEFORE your surgery date.